iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.soc.mycolorado 5 reviews"/>
 </p>

+> Absolutely love this app I don't have to dig through my purse to find my ID my phone is already in my hands and my ID is already in my hand<br> :date: __2021-02-27 04:15:09__

 > Good app to keep important vehicle papers<br> :date: __2021-02-23 04:19:15__

 > Easy to do<br> :date: __2021-02-22 01:13:30__